Top

 Avoid Sharp turns

 This nearly stranded us in Texas.
-We are driving on a dirt road near a Gulf beach and don’t realize we are headed onto sand until we already roll into a deep patch.
+We are driving on a dirt road near a Gulf beach and don’t realize we are heading onto sand until we already roll into a deep patch.
 Worried that our condition will only get worse ahead, we attempt to turn around.
 Turning our tires for a multipoint turn to get back on the dirt road only serves to dig us progressively deeper and deeper into the sand.
 Fortunately, when we finally give up any attempt to turn around, we have gravity on our side.
 We roll strait down to the waterline where the sand is firmer, and follow the shore until we can find an easier exit.

-Scoute Out Your Route
+Scout Out Your Route

 On one of our trips, we drive to our camp site with relatively little trouble.
 Yet, when the time comes to leave the next day, we find other cars are parked along the route we had taken to get in place.
 To leave, we need to take a different, and much more sandy route.
 Knowing that we already have a lot going against us—deep sand and an incline—we decide that our best bet is to walk the proposed route first and check for any dangerous points.
 We note where the sand is most solid, where we can gain momentum before tackling the deeper and looser sand.
 Once we agree on a route, I walk ahead to mark the route while Chris drives behind me.